Key takeaways

 When financing a home, discount points can be a strategy to lower the interest rate on your mortgage.
 By reducing your interest rate, you can potentially lower your mortgage payment and the interest you pay over the life of the loan.

 Mortgage discount points are an option available to prospective borrowers to help make their monthly payments more affordable.
-These discount points, almost always known as mortgage points or origination points, are fees you pay upfront to reduce your interest rate.
-However, whether or not you should buy them depends on the fees, the mortgage rate reduction and how long you plan to live in the house.
+These discount points, almost always known as mortgage points, are fees you pay upfront to reduce your interest rate.
+However, whether you should buy them depends on the fees, the mortgage rate reduction and how long you plan to live in the house.

 One discount point usually costs 1% of the loan amount.
 You can buy more than one point or a fraction of a point.